top of page

 1/4 tsp freshly cracked black pepper

-Preheat the oven to 400°F. Allow pork tenderloin to stand at room temperature for 30 minutes prior to cooking.
-Crush coriander seeds with a mortar and pestle or small heavy skillet until coarsely ground.
-Add salt, pepper, and crushed coriander to a small bowl, and stir to combine; set aside.
-Toss strawberries and sugar together in a separate bowl; set aside.
+2. Preheat the oven to 400°F. Remove the pork from the refrigerator and let stand at room temperature for 30 minutes.
+Crush the coriander seeds with a mortar and pestle or the bottom of a heavy skillet until coarsely ground.
+Combine with the salt and pepper in a small bowl and set aside.
+In a separate bowl, toss the strawberries with the sugar and set aside.

-Heat oil in a 12-inch ovenproof stainless steel skillet over medium-high heat.
-Sprinkle coriander mixture over pork, pressing lightly to adhere.
-When the oil is just smoking, add the pork to the skillet.
-Cook, turning occasionally, until pork is browned all over, about 8 minutes.
-Place strawberries around the browned pork.
+3. Heat the canola oil in a 12-inch ovenproof stainless steel skillet over medium-high heat.
+Pat the pork dry, then sprinkle the coriander mixture over all sides, pressing firmly to adhere.
+When the oil is just smoking, add the pork.
+Sear, turning occasionally, until deeply browned all over, about 8 minutes.
+Scatter the strawberries around the pork.

-Pour the sauce through a fine wire-mesh strainer into a small saucepan, pressing on the solids to extract the liquid; discard the solids.
-Melt the remaining butter into the strawberry sauce and stir to combine.
+7. Pour the sauce through a fine wire-mesh strainer into a small saucepan, pressing firmly on the solids to extract all the liquid.
+Discard the solids.
+Over low heat, whisk the butter into the strained sauce a piece at a time until fully incorporated.
 Season with salt and sugar to taste.
-Cut pork into slices, and serve with sauce and potatoes.
-Optional: Sauté a seasonal leafy green, such as kale or spinach, and serve.
+Slice the pork and serve with the sauce and the Brabant potatoes.